For emergency assistance call 911 or RIT Public Safety at 585-475-3333 (voice) | 585-205-8333 (text)

-The Tiger Concern Report is used to document behavior that a RIT community member may perceive as concerning, worrisome, or threatening.
-Tiger Concern Reports are reviewed by the Student Behavior Consultation Team (SBCT).
-Reported concerns are reviewed throughout the day during regular business hours.
-If you feel that someone could be in immediate danger, including yourself, please contact RIT Public Safety immediately at 585-475-3333 or call 911.
+Use this Tiger Concern Report to report a student’s behavior that is concerning, worrisome, or threatening from a health and wellness context.
+Reported concerns are reviewed during regular business hours by the Student Behavior Consultation Team (SBCT).
+The report can be filed anonymously, but it is helpful to include your contact information should SBCT have additional questions.
+If you feel that someone is in immediate danger, including yourself, please contact RIT Public Safety immediately at 585-475-3333 or call 911.

 A bias-related incident is any incident directed toward an individual or group based upon actual or perceived identity characteristics or background, including, but not limited to: race, religion, age, citizenship, color, creed, culture, (including deaf culture), actual or perceived disabilities, gender, marital status, ethnic or national origin, political affiliation or preference, military or veteran status, sexual orientation, gender identity, gender expression, or genetic predisposition.

 Bias-related incidents occur without regard to whether the act is legal, illegal, intentional, or unintentional.

 Types of bias-related incidents may include (but are not limited to):

 (spoken, written, signed, or posted on social media)

 Graffiti that is hateful or derogatory about an identity characteristic

 Members of the RIT community who experience, witness or who are made aware of a bias-related incident are asked to report the incident immediately by:

 The RIT Ethics and Compliance Hotline is independently operated that may be used by any member of the RIT Community to report, either directly or anonymously, activities involving violations of university policies, laws or regulations.
 Please note that this hotline is not intended to replace existing reporting methods or protocols, and reporting anonymously may limit the university’s ability to resolve an incident.